Strawberry Chapel and Childsbury Town Site: Chapel architecture

 The chapel is a simple, rectangular brick building covered in stucco.
 It has a jerkin-head roof.
 The south-facing facade has a double three-paneled door with a flush fanlight.
 There are shuttered windows on either side of this door.
 The west end has a single door flanked by a pair of windows.
 There is decorative rosette window above.
 The east end has two windows with the rosette window above.
 Extending from the north wall is a small anteroom for the vestry.

 A mural tablet in memory of an early rector of the parish was moved from Biggin Church to Strawberry Chapel.
 The silver Communion service from Biggin Church, which had been hidden at the end of the Civil War, was found buried in a barn at the Comingtee Plantation in 1947.
-It is now used at services at Strawberry Chapel but is not kept on the property.
+It is not used at services at Strawberry Chapel but it is on loan to the Charleston Museum.

 Additional pictures of the chapel are available.

+In preparation for the Chapel's 300th Anniversary, its once-in-a-century restoration project should be completed by 2025.

 Management

-Strawberry Chapel has Ball-Harleston descendants actively working to protect its historic 1725 structure and graves.
-A major renovation is planned, with steps begun in 2018 to dry-out Chapel walls from water intrusion over-time.
+Strawberry Chapel has Ball, Harleston, Waring and Stoney descendants actively working to protect its historic 1725 structure and graves.
+A major renovation should be completed by the Chapel's 300th Anniversary in 2025.
+Steps began in 2018 to dry-out the Chapel walls from years of water intrusion.
 Four communion services are held annually which visitors may attend.

 Strawberry Chapel and its burial grounds are on private property and not open to the public.

 Although the chapel and graveyard property share a property line with the Childbury Township land, the two are completely separate entities.

-The historic Childsbury Township property is owned by the State of South Carolina and not part of Strawberry Chapel's private property.
+The historic Childsbury Township property is open to the public and owned by the State of South Carolina.
+It section is not part of Strawberry Chapel's private property.